 Afternoon Tea at Boston Public Library

-Anything that has a name as impossible to pronounce as Pain de Mie or Espelette will sound fancy and delicious.
-Strictly speaking these are tiny crust-less sandwiches all of which were moist and full of flavor.
-But the absolute winner was Lobster Salad in Pate a Choux.
+Anything that has a name as impossible to pronounce as pain de mie or espelette promises to deliver a bite of pure heaven.
+Strictly speaking, these are tiny crustless sandwiches that were moist and full of flavor.
+But the absolute winner was lobster salad in pate a choux.
 After all, we are having tea in Boston, so lobster must be on the menu.

 As I am much more into sweets than savories, the sandwiches were just a warm up and I couldn’t wait to get my hands on the middle tier.
 Where do I start?
-My favorite was Chocolate Sinclair, or what I would call a chocolate covered brownie.
-It has a full bodied taste of dark chocolate and rich texture.
-Although, instead of crunchy top layer you get a layer of chocolate it doesn’t feel excessive, it only makes the whole thing better.
+My favorite was chocolate sinclair, or what I would call a chocolate covered brownie.
+It had a full bodied taste of dark chocolate and rich texture.
+Although instead of crunchy top layer you get a layer of chocolate it didn’t feel excessive, but only made the whole thing better.

-Second best is a Fresh Fruit Tartlet with Vanilla Crème Patisserie.
+Second best was a fresh fruit tartlet with vanilla crème patisserie.
 I love short dough pastries.
 Partly because I love making the dough, but also because it’s a perfect 2 in 1 combination of soft and crumbly.
-You might get messy eating it but that’s part of the deal.
-Fruits that actually have taste although it’s April are sinking in pastry cream.
-The mint leave on top gives a sweet final touch.
+Fruits full of flavor (although it was April) sank in pastry cream, and the mint leaf on top gave the pastry a sweet final touch.

 Third tier featured buttery scones.
-Plain and Currant Scones were paired with Devonshire Double Crème, Lemon Curd and Orange Preserve.
-These babies might seem too simple and almost the opposite of fancy, but they always took a special part in my heart.
-A good scone should be moist, light and airy, and that’s exactly what these scones were.
+Plain and currant scones were paired with Devonshire double crème, lemon curd, and orange preserve.
+A good scone should be moist, light, and airy, and that’s exactly what these scones were.
 Topped with cream and preserve they were a perfect last accord in the symphony of afternoon tea.